rohanrhu/gdb-frontend/README.md

 When you exit shell, blocking GDBFrontend functions will continue working.

+**Note:** Sometimes you may get this warning without running anything in GDB shell, it means something (in GDB's event-loop) is taking a long time; in this case just ignore this warning.

 ### Zombie Processes

 GDBFrontend sends SIGTERM to its sub-processes, your application and its sub-processes.